-Typically, the pre-charge pressure can be taken as 80 to 90 per cent of the minimum working (operating) pressure of the system for energy storage applications.
+For energy storage applications, the pre-charge pressure can typically be 80 to 90% of the system’s minimum working (operating) pressure.

-The pre-charge pressure for a pulsation compensator or a shock absorber can be taken as 65 to 80 per cent of the minimum operating pressure.
+The pre-charge pressure for a pulsation compensator or a shock absorber can be 65 to 80 per cent of the minimum operating pressure.

 Joji Parambath